albertoblent/shutdown-app/docs/user-testing/MANUAL_TESTING_GUIDE.md

    - **Escape**: Should cancel editing (test on a different habit)
 6. **Test Auto-Save Validation**:
    - Edit a habit and clear all text from name field
-   - Click outside - verify auto-save doesn't trigger with invalid data
+   - Tab to prompt field - verify auto-save doesn't trigger with invalid data
-   - Enter valid data and blur again - verify auto-save works
+   - Return to name field, enter valid data, then blur - verify auto-save works

-**✅ Pass Criteria**: Auto-save on blur works correctly, manual save works, keyboard shortcuts function properly
+**✅ Pass Criteria**: Auto-save on blur works correctly with validation, manual save works, keyboard shortcuts function properly

 ### 8. Drag and Drop Reordering